denis2glez/p2p-handshake/docs/Design.md

 behaviors, such as aborting after completing the handshake and leaving the peer not knowing what went wrong.

-In order to address this problem we introduced the `SecurityUpgrade` trait that should be implemented by transports such as Noise or TLS.
-Then, we modified the `Builder::authenticate` function to accept an upgrade that implements this trait.
-Moreover, we implemented a state machine in `upgrade::secure` that calls the `SecurityUpgrade` trait instead of `InboundUpgrade` / `OutboundUpgrade`.
-Finally, we complete the solution by providing an implementation of the `SecurityUpgrade` trait for TLS transport.
+In order to address this problem we introduced the `InboundSecurityUpgrade`/`OutboundSecurityUpgrade` traits that should be implemented by transports such as Noise or TLS.
+Then, we modified the `Builder::authenticate` function to accept an upgrade that implements these traits.
+Moreover, we implemented a state machine in `upgrade::secure` that calls the `InboundSecurityUpgrade`/`OutboundSecurityUpgrade` traits instead of `InboundConnectionUpgrade`/`OutboundConnectionUpgrade`.
+Finally, we complete the solution by providing an implementation of the `InboundSecurityUpgrade`/`OutboundSecurityUpgrade` trait for TLS transport.

 [TCP]: https://datatracker.ietf.org/doc/rfc9293
 [TLS]: https://datatracker.ietf.org/doc/rfc8446